AccelerateNetworks/PagingServer/README.rst

 PagingServer
 ============

-**WARNING: project is in early stages of development and not suitable for any kind of general usage yet**

 SIP-based Announcement / PA / Paging / Public Address Server system.

 Main component of this project is a script to run PJSUA_ SIP client connected to